vincen-github/mlimpl/README.md

 ## Contents
 ***1. Deep Learning***

-This folder contains the code about deep learning algorithm.
+This part contains the code about deep learning algorithm.
 Most of them are implemented by torch or tensorflow.
 Here are some brief introduction about this guys.
 - **1. Gan**
     - Generative Adversarial Networks(Gan).
 I implemented it using tensorflow 1 and applied it to generate mnist dataset.
 - **2. Cnn**